[Reply] Overview Report

 On our Professional Plan, you'll have a 30 day history.
 On our Business Plan, you'll have full history.
-More information on our plans can be found here.
+Learn more about our plans and pricing here.

 Use the date picker at the top right of the page to choose a preselected or custom date range.

 Along the top of the report you'll see three key stats:

 - Average time to first reply (This tells you, on average, how long it takes from the moment a new message is sent by a user, to when a team member first replies.
 This gives you an overall "wait time" for users and is great barometer for social.)

 - Number of conversations replied to

 Average time to first reply is a key stat to keep an eye on.
 Fast responses on social media are critical to success.
 In one of Twitter's own studies, they found that on average, 60% of consumers expect brands to respond to their customer support requests within one hour.
 Where 24 hour response times are seen as acceptable for channels like email, the fast paced nature of social media creates expectations of much quicker responses.
 Getting familiar with our keyboard shortcuts, and setting up a few Saved Replies, are both great ways of speeding up response times.

 The number of new conversations, and the number of conversation that have been replied to, are also key metrics to keep track of.
 If you’re noticing that volume is increasing month over month, maybe it’s time for more people to join your social support team.
 As well as thinking about staff, spotting an increase in volume could also mean it's a good time to evaluate your current workflows.
 Would it be worth setting up some dedicated folders?

 In the chart below, you'll see the same information but on any given date.
 Clicking on any of the bars for a given date, will take you to a list of those conversations within the selected date range.